 Chromium and blood sugar management: a multi-profile ally

-Insulin is the hormone responsible for transporting sugar, but it requires chromium as a cofactor to function optimally.
-Its action is beneficial in several situations:
+Insulin is the hormone responsible for transporting sugar, but it needs chromium as a cofactor to be truly effective.
+Its action is beneficial for several types of cases:

 -

-Craving management: By smoothing blood sugar curves, it helps reduce sugar cravings and irresistible carbohydrate urges in the afternoon.
+Managing cravings: By smoothing the blood sugar curve, it helps limit sugar cravings and irresistible cravings for carbohydrates in the middle of the afternoon.

 -